mwindholtz/ddd_ex_tickets/docs/iteration_001.md

 - The number of seats is set at 30
 - All tickets will be priced at $100/seat

+* On a real project there would be multipe GenServers using via tuples.
+This example is trying to keep that part simple to show the interaction between Aggregates.

 ## Stories
 #### Backlog
 - [x] As a Ticket Shopper, I want to see the number of tickets available.